 "...
 Thank you Christina for the very thoughtfully executed class material.
 There is so much useful information and each time I watch I am hearing something new.
 I was already working on a piece when I watched the videos so I decided to start with a smaller head and use the reference photos of another female.
 I learned a lot during the process and found myself reverting back to old habits at times.
 It is a journey and I look forward to working larger and seeing where this takes me.
 I am also enjoying the posts and sharing other people's journeys."- Helaine Schneider

-Cristina Córdova received a Bachelor of Arts from the University of Puerto Rico in Mayagüez and continued to earn a Master of Fine Arts in Ceramics from the New York State College of Ceramics at Alfred University.
-In 2002 she entered a three year artists residency program at Penland School of Crafts where she later served in the board of trustees from 2006 to 2010.
+Cristina Córdova earned a Master of Fine Arts in Ceramics from the New York State College of Ceramics at Alfred University, the nation’s #1 program for ceramic studies.
+She completed a three year artists residency program at Penland School of Craft, a premier center for the study of contemporary craft, where she later served on the board of trustees from 2006 to 2010.

 She currently lives and works in Penland, NC.

 WEBSITE : cristinacordova.com